Guidance for Postgraduate Researchers

 There is some additional paperwork that you will need to complete and return to your university before your placement can start:

-• Placement Agreement / Letter of Expectation / Memorandum of Understanding – a document which sets out the responsibilities of the Placement Host, the University and the Postgraduate Researcher during the placement activity.
+• Placement Agreement / Letter of Expectation / Memorandum of Understanding (or equivalent) – a document which sets out the responsibilities of the Placement Host, the University and the Postgraduate Researcher during the placement activity.
+Each partner university has its own bespoke document.

-• Pre-placement briefinga document containing essential information that a Postgraduate Researcher will need to consider before they start their placement (e.g. health and safety, confidentiality, travel and accommodation, working overseas, support whilst on placement)
+• Pre-placement briefinga document containing essential information that a postgraduate researcher will need to consider before they start their placement (e.g. health and safety, confidentiality, travel and accommodation, working overseas, support whilst on placement).
+To receive an editable copy of this document, please click on File>Download>Microsoft Word.

 Reasonable adjustments:

-If you require reasonable adjustments to fully participate in your placement activity, your university can provide you with advice and support to help you discuss and agree this with your Placement Host.
-In some cases, it may be possible for your university to provide you with a Learning Support Plan (or equivalent document) that you can share with your Host to ensure that you are not disadvantaged during your placement.
+If you require reasonable adjustments or flexible working arrangements to fully participate in your placement activity, your university can provide you with advice and support to help you discuss and agree this with your placement host.

 During your placement

-Upon commencing your placement, you should receive an induction programme that meets your specific needs to ensure you are successfully integrated into the workplace.
+Upon commencing your placement, you should receive an induction programme from your host that meets your specific needs to ensure that you are successfully integrated into the workplace.

-If you feel that your induction programme has not provided you with adequate information to help you settle into the workplace, please speak to your Placement Supervisor immediately.
-You can also return the induction checklist to your university Placement Contact, and they will provide you with support to find a resolution.
+If you feel that your induction programme has not provided you with adequate information to help you settle into the workplace, please speak to your placement supervisor immediately.
+You can also return the completed induction checklist to your principal research supervisor or university placement contact, and they will provide you with support to find a resolution.

-You will continue to be registered as a student with your university during your placement, and as such, you will still have access to all of the support that your university offers.
+You will continue to be registered as a student at your university during your placement, and as such, you will still have access to all of the support that your university offers.

 We want everyone to enjoy their time on placement, but recognise that things don’t always go to plan.
-If you have any issues on your placement, please contact your Research Supervisor(s) or university Placement Contact.
+If you have any issues during your placement, please contact your research supervisor(s) or university placement contact.
 Alternatively, you can contact the WRDTP on placements@wrdtp.ac.uk.

 You will need to: